Biden stuns allies with border wall bombshell

 His explanation came more than 12 hours after The Associated Press first reported the story, based on the Department of Homeland Security’s (DHS) quiet announcement in the Federal Registry.

-The administration had forewarned some allies such as Rep. Henry Cuéllar (D-Texas) that they would obligate the funds to avoid violating the 1974 Impoundment Control Act, but they omitted a key detail.
+The administration had forewarned some allies such as Rep. Henry Cuellar (D-Texas) that it would obligate the funds to avoid violating the 1974 Impoundment Control Act, but it omitted a key detail.

 An administration official said new construction will use “Jersey barriers” rather than digging to bury foundations for the planned expansion in an effort to mitigate environmental damage, but otherwise pointed to precedent for the administration’s waiver announcement.